SAP/spartacus-docs/_pages/home/updating-to-version-4/technical-changes-version-4.md

 For more information, see [{% assign linkedpage = site.pages | where: "name", "updating-to-version-4.md" %}{{ linkedpage[0].title }}]({{ site.baseurl }}{% link _pages/home/updating-to-version-4/updating-to-version-4.md %}).

-### ViewConfigModule removed
+### ViewConfigModule Removed

-This module only provided empty default configuration that is not needed.
-This module was pretty much useless.
+- This module only provided empty default configuration that is not needed.

 ### EventService

-- `EventService` will now register event's parent as an event.
-For more, see [this docs page](https://sap.github.io/spartacus-docs/event-service/#event-type-inheritance).
+- The `EventService` now registers the parent of an event as an event.
+For more information, see [Event Type Inheritance]({{ site.baseurl }}/event-service/#event-type-inheritance).

-### Changes in product configurator feature library
+### Changes in the Product Configurator Feature Library

 #### MessageConfig

-Has been renamed to `ConfiguratorMessageConfig`
+The `MessageConfig` has been renamed to `ConfiguratorMessageConfig`.

 #### ConfiguratorAttributeDropDownComponent

-Method `onSelect` has been removed, it is no longer used.
-Use `onSelect` from super class which takes the value as argument
+The `onSelect` method has been removed and is no longer used.
+Use `onSelect` from the super class, which takes the value as an argument.

 #### ConfiguratorAttributeNumericInputFieldComponent

-Method `createEventFromInput` has been removed, it is no longer used
+The `createEventFromInput` method has been removed and is no longer used.

 #### ConfiguratorAttributeRadioButtonComponent

-Method `onDeselect` has been removed, it is no longer used
+The `onDeselect` method has been removed and is no longer used.

 #### ConfiguratorGroupMenuComponent

-Method `preventScrollingOnSpace`, `navigateUpOnEnter` and `clickOnEnter` have been removed, they are no longer used
+The `preventScrollingOnSpace`, `navigateUpOnEnter` and `clickOnEnter` methods have been removed and are no longer used.

 #### ConfiguratorProductTitleComponent

-Methods `getProductImageURL`, `getProductImageAlt` and `clickOnEnter` have been removed, they are no longer used
+The `getProductImageURL`, `getProductImageAlt` and `clickOnEnter` methods have been removed and are no longer used.

 #### ConfiguratorCartService

-Change: The type of constructor parameter `checkoutService: CheckoutService` is changed to `checkoutFacade: CheckoutFacade` to adapt to the new checkout lib.
+- The `checkoutService: CheckoutService` constructor parameter type is changed to `checkoutFacade: CheckoutFacade` to adapt to the new checkout library.

-The constructor parameter `cartStore: Store<StateWithMultiCart>` has been removed.
+- The `cartStore: Store<StateWithMultiCart>` constructor parameter has been removed.

-In addition, `ConfiguratorCartService` now also requires `ConfiguratorUtilsService`.
+- The `ConfiguratorCartService` now requires the `ConfiguratorUtilsService`.

 #### CommonConfiguratorUtilsService

-Method `getCartId` changes its signature from `getCartId(cart: Cart): string` to `getCartId(cart?: Cart): string`
+The signature of the `getCartId` method has changed from `getCartId(cart: Cart): string` to `getCartId(cart?: Cart): string`.

 #### ConfiguratorGroupsService

-Method `getFirstConflictGroup` changes return parameter from `Configurator.Group` to `Configurator.Group | undefined` Method `getMenuParentGroup` changes return parameter from `Configurator.Group` to `Configurator.Group | undefined` Method `getParentGroup` changes return parameter from `Configurator.Group` to `Configurator.Group | undefined` Method `getNextGroupId` changes return parameter from `Observable<string>` to `Observable<string | undefined>` Method `getPreviousGroupId` changes return parameter from `Observable<string>` to `Observable<string | undefined>` Method `getNeighboringGroupId` changes return parameter from `Observable<string>` to `Observable<string | undefined>`
+- The return parameter of the `getFirstConflictGroup` method has changed from `Configurator.Group` to `Configurator.Group | undefined`.
+- The return parameter of the `getMenuParentGroup` method has changed from `Configurator.Group` to `Configurator.Group | undefined`.
+- The return parameter of the `getParentGroup` method has changed from `Configurator.Group` to `Configurator.Group | undefined`.
+- The return parameter of the `getNextGroupId` method has changed from `Observable<string>` to `Observable<string | undefined>`.
+- The return parameter of the `getPreviousGroupId` method has changed from `Observable<string>` to `Observable<string | undefined>`.
+- The return parameter of the `getNeighboringGroupId` method has changed from `Observable<string>` to `Observable<string | undefined>`.

 #### ConfiguratorUtilsService

-Method `getParentGroup` changes return parameter from `Configurator.Group` to `Configurator.Group | undefined`
+- The return parameter of the `getParentGroup` method has changed from `Configurator.Group` to `Configurator.Group | undefined`.

-#### New and renamed dependencies
+#### New and Renamed Dependencies

-`ConfiguratorCartEntryInfoComponent` now also requires `CommonConfiguratorUtilsService`.
+- `ConfiguratorCartEntryInfoComponent` now also requires `CommonConfiguratorUtilsService`.
-`ConfiguratorAttributeCheckboxListComponent` now also requires `ConfiguratorAttributeQuantityService`.
+- `ConfiguratorAttributeCheckboxListComponent` now also requires `ConfiguratorAttributeQuantityService`.
-`ConfiguratorAttributeDropDownComponent` now also requires `ConfiguratorAttributeQuantityService`.
+- `ConfiguratorAttributeDropDownComponent` now also requires `ConfiguratorAttributeQuantityService`.
-`ConfiguratorAttributeInputFieldComponent` now also requires `ConfiguratorUISettingsConfig`.
+- `ConfiguratorAttributeInputFieldComponent` now also requires `ConfiguratorUISettingsConfig`.
-`ConfiguratorAttributeNumericInputFieldComponent` now also requires `ConfiguratorUISettingsConfig`.
+- `ConfiguratorAttributeNumericInputFieldComponent` now also requires `ConfiguratorUISettingsConfig`.
-`ConfiguratorAttributeRadiButtonComponent` now also requires `ConfiguratorAttributeQuantityService`.
+- `ConfiguratorAttributeRadiButtonComponent` now also requires `ConfiguratorAttributeQuantityService`.
-`ConfiguratorGroupMenuComponent` now also requires `ConfiguratorGroupMenuService` and `DirectionService`.
+- `ConfiguratorGroupMenuComponent` now also requires `ConfiguratorGroupMenuService` and `DirectionService`.
-`ConfiguratorStorefrontUtilsService` now also requires `WindowRef` and `KeyboardFocusService`.
+- `ConfiguratorStorefrontUtilsService` now also requires `WindowRef` and `KeyboardFocusService`.
-`ConfiguratorFormComponent` now also requires `ConfiguratorStorefrontUtilsService`.
+- `ConfiguratorFormComponent` now also requires `ConfiguratorStorefrontUtilsService`.
-`ConfiguratorIssuesNotificationComponent` now also requires `CartItemContext`.
+- `ConfiguratorIssuesNotificationComponent` now also requires `CartItemContext`.
-`ConfiguratorOverviewAttributeComponent` now also requires `BreakpointService`.
+- `ConfiguratorOverviewAttributeComponent` now also requires `BreakpointService`.
-`ConfiguratorUpdateMessageComponent` now requires `ConfiguratorMessageConfig` instead of `MessageConfig`.
+- `ConfiguratorUpdateMessageComponent` now requires `ConfiguratorMessageConfig` instead of `MessageConfig`.

 ### LoginRegisterComponent

-Lib: @spartacus/user
+Library: `@spartacus/user`

-Class: LoginRegisterComponent
+Class: `LoginRegisterComponent`

-Change: constructor parameter `checkoutConfigService: CheckoutConfigService` is removed.
+Change: The `checkoutConfigService: CheckoutConfigService` constructor parameter is removed.

-The display of the guest checkout button relies on the presence of the `forced` query param only.
+The display of the guest checkout button relies on the presence of the `forced` query parameter only.

 ### NgbTabsetModule

 #### StoreFinderComponentsModule

-- Deprecated import `NgbTabsetModule` from `@ng-bootstrap/ng-bootstrap` has been replaced with `NgbNavModule` to support version 8 of the library.
+- The deprecated `NgbTabsetModule` import from `@ng-bootstrap/ng-bootstrap` has been replaced with `NgbNavModule` to support version 8 of the library.

 #### StoreFinderListComponent

-- Mobile template has been updated to use nav instead of tabs.
-[See changes.](https://github.com/SAP/spartacus/pull/12398/files#diff-1db586698a503ea500917fe4d734f84d0729f585aa7c4b56705d9171a38e7f55L64-L120)
+- The mobile template has been updated to use nav instead of tabs.
+For more information, see this Spartacus GitHub [pull request](https://github.com/SAP/spartacus/pull/12398/files#diff-1db586698a503ea500917fe4d734f84d0729f585aa7c4b56705d9171a38e7f55L64-L120).
 - Added styles for `ul.nav` to keep the same appearance.

-### ASM changes
+### ASM Changes

-- `AsmModule` was removed from storefrontlib, and renamed AsmComponentsModule.
-Use @spartacus/asm/components instead.
+- The `AsmModule` was removed from `@spartacus/storefrontlib`, and renamed to `AsmComponentsModule`.
+Use `@spartacus/asm/components` instead.
-- `AsmModule` was removed from core, and renamed AsmCoreModule.
-Use @spartacus/asm/core. instead.
+- `AsmModule` was removed from `@spartacus/core`, and renamed to `AsmCoreModule`.
+Use `@spartacus/asm/core` instead.
-- `AsmOccModule` was removed from core.
-Use @spartacus/asm/occ instead.
+- `AsmOccModule` was removed from `@spartacus/core`.
+Use `@spartacus/asm/occ` instead.
-- `OccAsmAdapter` was removed from core.
-Use @spartacus/asm/occ instead.
+- `OccAsmAdapter` was removed from `@spartacus/core`.
+Use `@spartacus/asm/occ` instead.
-- `AsmConfig` was removed from core.
-Use @spartacus/asm/core.
+- `AsmConfig` was removed from `@spartacus/core`.
+Use `@spartacus/asm/core`.
 - `AsmAdapter` was removed.
-Use @spartacus/asm/core instead.
+Use `@spartacus/asm/core` instead.
 - `AsmConnector` was removed.
-Use @spartacus/asm/core instead.
+Use `@spartacus/asm/core` instead.
 - `CUSTOMER_SEARCH_PAGE_NORMALIZER` was removed.
-Use @spartacus/asm/core instead.
+Use `@spartacus/asm/core` instead.
 - `AsmService` was removed.
-Use @spartacus/asm/core instead.
+Use `@spartacus/asm/core` instead.
 - `CsAgentAuthService` was removed.
-Use @spartacus/asm/root instead.
+Use `@spartacus/asm/root` instead.
 - `CustomerSearchPage` was removed.
-Use @spartacus/asm/core instead.
+Use `@spartacus/asm/core` instead.
 - `CustomerSearchOptions` was removed.
-Use @spartacus/asm/core instead.
+Use `@spartacus/asm/core` instead.
 - `AsmUi` was removed.
-Use @spartacus/asm/core instead.
+Use `@spartacus/asm/core` instead.
 - `AsmAuthHttpHeaderService` was removed.
-Use @spartacus/asm/root instead.
+Use `@spartacus/asm/root` instead.
 - `TOKEN_TARGET` was removed.
-Use @spartacus/asm/root instead.
+Use `@spartacus/asm/root` instead.
 - `AsmAuthService` was removed.
-Use @spartacus/asm/root instead.
+Use `@spartacus/asm/root` instead.
 - `AsmAuthStorageService` was removed.
-Use @spartacus/asm/root instead.
+Use `@spartacus/asm/root` instead.
 - `SYNCED_ASM_STATE` was removed.
-Use @spartacus/asm/core instead.
+Use `@spartacus/asm/core` instead.
 - `AsmStatePersistenceService` was removed.
-Use @spartacus/asm/core instead.
+Use `@spartacus/asm/core` instead.
 - `ASM_UI_UPDATE` was removed.
-Use @spartacus/asm/core instead.
+Use `@spartacus/asm/core` instead.
 - `AsmUiUpdate` was removed.
-Use @spartacus/asm/core instead.
+Use `@spartacus/asm/core` instead.
 - `AsmUiAction` was removed.
-Use @spartacus/asm/core instead.
+Use `@spartacus/asm/core` instead.
 - `CUSTOMER_SEARCH` was removed.
-Use @spartacus/asm/core instead.
+Use `@spartacus/asm/core` instead.
 - `CUSTOMER_SEARCH_FAIL` was removed.
-Use @spartacus/asm/core instead.
+Use `@spartacus/asm/core` instead.
 - `CUSTOMER_SEARCH_SUCCESS` was removed.
-Use @spartacus/asm/core instead.
+Use `@spartacus/asm/core` instead.
 - `CUSTOMER_SEARCH_RESET` was removed.
-Use @spartacus/asm/core instead.
+Use `@spartacus/asm/core` instead.
 - `CustomerSearch` was removed.
-Use @spartacus/asm/core instead.
+Use `@spartacus/asm/core` instead.
 - `CustomerSearchFail` was removed.
-Use @spartacus/asm/core instead.
+Use `@spartacus/asm/core` instead.
 - `CustomerSearchSuccess` was removed.
-Use @spartacus/asm/core instead.
+Use `@spartacus/asm/core` instead.
 - `CustomerSearchReset` was removed.
-Use @spartacus/asm/core instead.
+Use `@spartacus/asm/core` instead.
 - `CustomerAction` was removed.
-Use @spartacus/asm/core instead.
+Use `@spartacus/asm/core` instead.
 - `LOGOUT_CUSTOMER_SUPPORT_AGENT` was removed.
-Use @spartacus/asm/core instead.
+Use `@spartacus/asm/core` instead.
 - `LogoutCustomerSupportAgent` was removed.
-Use @spartacus/asm/core instead.
+Use `@spartacus/asm/core` instead.
 - `ASM_FEATURE` was removed.
-Use @spartacus/asm/core instead.
+Use `@spartacus/asm/core` instead.
 - `CUSTOMER_SEARCH_DATA` was removed.
-Use @spartacus/asm/core instead.
+Use `@spartacus/asm/core` instead.
 - `StateWithAsm` was removed.
-Use @spartacus/asm/core instead.
+Use `@spartacus/asm/core` instead.
 - `AsmState` was removed.
-Use @spartacus/asm/core instead.
+Use `@spartacus/asm/core` instead.
 - `getAsmUi` was removed.
-Use @spartacus/asm/core instead.
+Use `@spartacus/asm/core` instead.
 - `getCustomerSearchResultsLoaderState` was removed.
-Use @spartacus/asm/core instead.
+Use `@spartacus/asm/core` instead.
 - `getCustomerSearchResults` was removed.
-Use @spartacus/asm/core instead.
+Use `@spartacus/asm/core` instead.
 - `getCustomerSearchResultsLoading` was removed.
-Use @spartacus/asm/core instead.
+Use `@spartacus/asm/core` instead.
 - `getAsmState` was removed.
-Use @spartacus/asm/core instead.
+Use `@spartacus/asm/core` instead.

 ### LaunchDialogService

 #### SavedCartFormLaunchDialogService

-- Service has been removed. `openDialog` method is part of LaunchDialogService now.
+- The `SavedCartFormLaunchDialogService` service has been removed.
+The `openDialog` method is part of the `LaunchDialogService` now.

 #### AddToSavedCartComponent

-- Removed `SavedCartFormLaunchDialogService` from constructor.
+- The `SavedCartFormLaunchDialogService` was removed from the constructor.
-- Added `LaunchDialogService` to constructor.
+- The `LaunchDialogService` was added to the constructor.

 #### SavedCartDetailsActionComponent

-- Removed `SavedCartFormLaunchDialogService` from constructor.
+- The `SavedCartFormLaunchDialogService` was removed from the constructor.
-- Added `LaunchDialogService` to constructor.
+- The `LaunchDialogService` was added to the constructor.

 #### SavedCartDetailsOverviewComponent

-- Removed `SavedCartFormLaunchDialogService` from constructor.
+- The `SavedCartFormLaunchDialogService` was removed from the constructor.
-- Added `LaunchDialogService` to constructor.
+- The `LaunchDialogService` was added to the constructor.

 #### AnonymousConsentLaunchDialogService

-- Service has been removed. `openDialog` method is part of `LaunchDialogService` now.
+- The `AnonymousConsentLaunchDialogService` service has been removed.
+The `openDialog` method is part of `LaunchDialogService` now.

 #### AnonymousConsentManagementBannerComponent

-- Removed `AnonymousConsentLaunchDialogService` from constructor.
+- The `AnonymousConsentLaunchDialogService` was removed from the constructor.
-- Added `LaunchDialogService` to constructor.
+- The `LaunchDialogService` was added to the constructor.

 #### AnonymousConsentOpenDialogComponent

-- Removed `AnonymousConsentLaunchDialogService` from constructor.
+- The `AnonymousConsentLaunchDialogService` was removed from the constructor.
-- Added `LaunchDialogService` to constructor.
+- The `LaunchDialogService` was added to the constructor.

 #### ReplenishmentOrderCancellationLaunchDialogService

-- Service has been removed. `openDialog` method is part of LaunchDialogService now.
+- The `ReplenishmentOrderCancellationLaunchDialogService` service has been removed.
+The `openDialog` method is part of `LaunchDialogService` now.

 #### ReplenishmentOrderCancellationComponent

-- Removed `ReplenishmentOrderCancellationLaunchDialogService` from constructor.
+- The `ReplenishmentOrderCancellationLaunchDialogService` was removed from the constructor.
-- Added `LaunchDialogService` to constructor.
+- The `LaunchDialogService` was added to the constructor.

 #### OrderHistoryComponent

-- `div` which wrapped `cx-sorting` component has been changed to `label` and added `span` before field.
+- The `div` that wrapped the `cx-sorting` component has been changed to `label` and `span` was added before field.

 #### OrderReturnRequestListComponent

-- `div` which wrapped `cx-sorting` component has been changed to `label` and added `span` before field.
+- The `div` that wrapped the `cx-sorting` component has been changed to `label` and `span` was added before field.

 #### ReplenishmentOrderHistoryComponent

-- Removed `ReplenishmentOrderCancellationLaunchDialogService` from constructor.
+- The `ReplenishmentOrderCancellationLaunchDialogService` was removed from the constructor.
-- Added `LaunchDialogService` to constructor.
+- the `LaunchDialogService` was added to the constructor.
-- `div` which wrapped `cx-sorting` component has been changed to `label` and added `span` before field.
+- The `div` that wrapped the `cx-sorting` component has been changed to `label` and  `span` was added before field.

 #### ProductListComponent

-- Two elements `div` which wrapped `cx-sorting` component has been merged to one `label` and added `span` before field.
+- Two `div` elements that wrapped the `cx-sorting` component have been merged to one `label` and `span` was added before field.

 ### SmartEdit